HarshitaSingh47/Security-Interview-Notes/README.md

 7. Timely invalidation of stateful session identifiers

 1. Path Traversal :
-2. CSRF (Cross Site Request Forgery) - Make a victim do something they didn't wanna do.
-Change account email, delete account etc
-    - Requirements for CSRF -
-        - A relevant Action
-        - Cookie based session handling
-        - No unpredictable parameters
-    - Prevention - CSRF TOKENS
-        - Unpredictable with high entropy, as for session tokens in general.
-        - Tied to the user's session.
-        - Strictly validated in every case before the relevant action is executed.
-    - Prevention - SameSite Cookies
-        - Make sure the browser does not include the cookies by default (Strict Mode)
-        - Lax mode - only for GET requests and never for links that execute scripts etc
-    - Prevention - Referrer Header - used to verify the source of request is from within the org
-    - Content Security Policy : allows developers to define a set of rules about the types of content that are allowed to be executed (script-src, img-src etc.)

 3. GET vs PUT vs POST - Security
 - GET parameters are passed via URL.
 This means that parameters are stored in server logs, and browser history.
 When using GET, it makes it very easy to alter the data being submitted the the server as well, as it is right there in the address bar to play with.
 - POST will not deter a malicious user though